Diabetic Nephropathy (Kidney Disease)

-Following the correct diet, including possibly being advised to watch your protein intake.
+Following the correct diet, including possibly being advised to watch how much protein you eat

-Strict monitoring and controlling of blood sugar levels, often with medicine and insulin injections
+Strict checking on and controlling of blood sugar levels, often with medicine and insulin injections

-Medicine to lower blood pressure (especially angiotensin-converting enzyme inhibitors or aldosterone receptor blockers)
+Medicine to lower blood pressure.
+These include angiotensin-converting enzyme inhibitors and aldosterone receptor blockers.

 For kidney failure, you will need dialysis to cleanse the blood.
 Dialysis is a process to filter the toxins out of the blood.

 Over time, kidney transplant may also be a consideration.
 You may also benefit from having a pancreas transplant at the same time at this stage.

 The progression of DKD can be slowed by closely managing diabetes.
 This includes:

 Staying at a healthy weight

 Getting enough sleep

 Taking a statin medicine to improve lipid control